How to Visit Maroon Bells & Hike the Crater Lake Trail (Colorado, USA)

 Why Visit Maroon Bells in the Morning

+There are many reasons to arrive at Maroon Bells as early in the morning as possible.
+First, you can expect to see the most beautiful reflections.
 Furthermore, there are fewer people around, and the chances of seeing wildlife are higher.
 And finally, the Colorado mountains are known for unpredictable afternoon storms, so it’s always best to go hiking in the morning.

-Reflections on the lake were simply mesmerizing in the morning!
-By the time we were back from our hike a couple of hours later, reflections were completely gone and the lake looked like any other mountain lake.
+We visited Maroon Bells in the busiest summer season, the second half of July.
+We left Aspen at around 7 AM, and it was perfect!
+The reflections on the lake were simply mesmerizing!
+By the time we were back from our hike a couple of hours later, reflections were completely gone, and the lake looked like any other mountain lake.

 The chances of seeing wildlife are also much bigger in the morning or early evening when there are not too many people around.
 We saw a moose from afar, but it was already late by the time we started our hike.
 So you might get luckier if you arrive even earlier and start hiking right away.